OWASP/owasp-mastg/Document/0x06i-Testing-Code-Quality-and-Build-Settings.md

 As a good practice, as little explanatory information as possible should be provided with a compiled binary.
 Presence of this additional metadata in the form of debug symbols provides valuable information about the code, for instance function names leaking information about what possibly a function do.
 Importantly, this metadata is not required to execute a binary and thus it is safe to discard it while building the final release binary, using proper compiler configurations.

-When debug symbols are placed in a separate dSYM file, these symbols do not make to the final binary delivered to an end user.
-While the debug symbols embedded in the compiled binary, they can end up being present in the final binary and thus should be verified before the release.

 ### Static Analysis

 Use `objdump --syms` to inspect the main binary and other included dylibs, and look for symbols with 'd' (debug) flag associated with them.
 Check [objdump man page](https://www.unix.com/man-page/osx/1/objdump/ "objdump man page") for information about various other symbol's flag characters.
 A typical output for a binary containing debug symbols looks like following: